by Kim Tanner

 Biggest Changes from the 2012 IECC to the 2015 IECC

 In terms of airtightness testing, little has changed from the 2012 to the 2015 IECC.
 Building envelope testing requires air leakage rates of less than five Air Changes per Hour (ACH) in climate zones 1 and 2, and 3 ACH in zones 3 through 8.
-Duct leakage testing requires air leakage rates of less than four cubic feet per minute per 100 square foot of conditioned floor area.
+Duct leakage testing requires air leakage rates of less than four percent of conditioned floor area.

 However, there are a couple of noteworthy updates, such as an industry-wide standard for blower door tests and the introduction of an Energy Rating Index, which helps homebuyers make informed purchases.